 The financial statements have been prepared on a going concern basis on the assumption that the company will continue to trade for the foreseeable future.
-Despite net current liabilities of £54 at 31 July 2020, the director is of the opinion that the company will trade profitably in the future and will continue to provide financial support.
+Despite net current liabilities of £8,028 at 31 July 2022, the director will continue to provide financial support.